Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Orient Queen was completed as Starward in 1968 by AG Weser of Bremerhaven, for the Kloster subsidiary NCL (Norwegian Caribbean Line, later Norwegian Cruise Line).
 She operated out of Miami, on seven day cruises to the Caribbean islands.
 She originally had a stern car door and garage space to take trailers, particularly to Jamaica.
 This space was later converted to cabins.
 She is a sister to Skyward (later Leisure World).

 Starward was sold to Festival Cruises in 1994, their second ship, becoming the Bolero.
 In 2000, Bolero was chartered to First Choice Cruises, followed by charters to other travel companies.
 Following the collapse of Festival Cruises, Bolero became the Orient Queen of Orient Queen Shipping.
 She passed to Louis Cruise Lines in 2006.
-She was used in the evaquation of US citizens from the Lebanon in July 2006.
+She was used in the evacuation of US citizens from the Lebanon in July 2006.
 In 2007 she had a charter with Delphin Seereisen when there Delphin Voyager was not ready for their world cruise.

 Complete history of Orient Queen